15balloon/Big_Contacts/README.md

-# Big Contacts
+# Big Contacts Widget

 > A personal Android App Project
-> Big Contacts is a customizable widget app that lets you quickly access your contacts from the home screen
+> Big Contacts Widget is a customizable widget app that lets you quickly access your contacts from the home screen

 ## App Market Link